Public Executive Institute

 Note to Alumni of the previous PEI courses:

-If you will identify yourself as an alumnus of the PEI on the above-mentioned website’s “Sign Up To Learn More”, mentioning your alumnus status in the comments box, we will alert you to special alumni-only opportunities to be held in conjunction with the PEI class in April 2015.
+If you will identify yourself as an alumnus of the PEI on the above-mentioned website’s “Sign Up To Learn More” in the comments box, we will alert you to special alumni-only opportunities to be held in conjunction with the PEI class in April 2016.